 After inputting your personal info, scroll down and you will see the above screenshot.
 Note that this particular bus route doesn’t have the option to pay with credit card (option 1 in red).

 It only has option 2 in red, which is 現場付款 (Pay on site).
 The option is already selected for you (note the blue dot).
-This means that you will pay for the ticket on site (at the bus station) when you get there.
+This means that you will pay for the ticket on site, by swiping EasyCard as you board the bus.

 On some other Nantou bus routes, it is possible to pay online with credit card, but apparently not this one.
 This caused me some confusion at first (see why below) but I am now sure of it.